jpace/pvn/README.markdown

 FEATURES
 --------

-**Relative revisions**: Pvn supports revisions being specified as being relative to their "index" in the list of svn revision. "+n" means the nth revision in the list for a given path, and "-n" is the nth from the last revision, where -1 means the last revision.
+**Relative revisions**.
+Pvn supports revisions being specified as being relative to their "index" in the list of svn revision. "+n" means the nth revision in the list for a given path, and "-n" is the nth from the last revision, where -1 means the last revision.